 Net Position is divided into three major categories.
-The first category, net investment in capital assets, provides the Institution's equity in property, plant and equipment owned by the Institution.
+The first category, invested in capital assets, net of debt, provides the institution's equity in property, plant, and equipment owned by the institution.
 The next asset category is expendable restricted Net Position.
-Expendable restricted Net Position is available for expenditure by the institution but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the assets.
+Expendable restricted Net Position are available for expenditure by the institution but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the assets.
 The final category is unrestricted Net Position.
 Unrestricted assets are available to the institution for any lawful purpose of the institution.
-Although unrestricted Net Position is not subject to externally imposed stipulations, substantially all of the University's unrestricted Net Position has been designated for various academic programs and initiatives.
+Although unrestricted Net Position are not subject to externally imposed stipulations, substantially all of the University's unrestricted Net Position have been designated for various academic programs and initiatives.